-A foster youth, homeless student, former juvenile court school student, or child of a military family who transfers into the district any time after completing his/her second year of high school shall be required to complete all graduation requirements specified in Education Code 51225.3 but shall be exempt from any additional district-adopted graduation requirements, unless the Superintendent or designee makes a finding that the student is reasonably able to complete the requirements in time to graduate by the end of his/her fourth year of high school.
-Within 30 days of the transfer, any such student shall be notified of the availability of the exemption and whether he/she qualifies for it.
+District students are required to complete graduation course requirements specified above, including the requirements imposed by Education Code 51225.3 and those adopted by the Board.
+However, a foster youth, homeless student, former juvenile court school student, child of a military family, or migrant student who transfers into the district or between district schools any time after completing the second year of high school, or a newly arrived immigrant student who is in the third or fourth year of high school and is participating in a newcomer program, shall be exempted from any graduation requirements adopted by the Board that are in addition to statewide course requirements.
+This exemption shall not apply if the Superintendent or designee makes a finding that the student is reasonably able to complete the requirements in time to graduate by the end of the fourth year of high school.
+Within 30 days of the transfer or of the commencement of participation in a newcomer program, as applicable, the Superintendent or designee shall notify any eligible student of the availability of the exemption and whether the student qualifies for it.
 (Education Code 51225.1)

-HIGH SCHOOL GRADUATION REQUIREMENTS (continued)
+'''

+(cf. 1312.3 - Uniform Complaint Procedures)

+(cf. 5145.6 - Parental Notifications)

 (cf. 6173 - Education for Homeless Children)

 (cf. 6173.1 - Education for Foster Youth)

 (cf. 6173.2 - Education of Children of Military Families)

 (cf. 6173.3 - Education for Juvenile Court School Students)

+(cf. 6175 - Migrant Education Program)

+'''